-Cyprus has set its sights on claiming a stake in the international film industry by providing the right incentives to maximise its untapped potential as a filming location, along with the multitude of other competitive advantages it offers as an investment destination.
+Cyprus is claiming a stake in the international film industry by providing the right incentives to maximise its untapped potential as a competitive and versatile filming location.

 Within the scheme, the qualifying production categories include feature films, television films, series and mini-series, creative documentaries, digital and analogue animation, television research programmes and natural history programmes.
 In addition, trans- and crossmedia productions and reality programmes that directly or indirectly promote the Republic of Cyprus can also apply.
 Productions will also score extra points if they satisfy a number of cultural criteria such as hiring local actors in leading roles, highlighting local or international cultural elements and using the local language.

 A key advantage of Cyprus for film production is the predictability of its climate.
 With over 300 days of sunshine a year the island is a true year-round destination.
 The abundance of natural light is a key aspect of film production and it should be noted that Cyprus and Los Angeles are almost on the same latitude.
 The hot and dry summer is from May to October, and the mild and green winters with occasional rain are from December to February.
 There are clear distinctions between the two seasons, which are separated by a short autumn and spring when the island’s flora is in full bloom.